User-960/Blog-project/README.md

   What is used:

-- Programming languages: HTML, SCSS, JavaScript;
+- Programming languages: HTML, CSS, JavaScript;
 - Task runner: Gulp;
+- Preprocessor: SCSS;

 ## Run the commands to start the application:
 ### Clone a repository: